All Episodes

 Terrorists are going to hit them.

-Tom Homan's going to murder them.
+Tom Holman's going to murder them.

-And they're planning, I believe, to false flag a migrant protest.
+And they're planning, I believe, to false flag, a migrant protest.

-He already said yesterday they were planning to set them up on their raids in Chicago.
+So he already said yesterday they were planning to set them up on their raids in Chicago.

-They need to be very careful because all they need to do is these big demonstrations are a trap to get ICE to go after them there, and then somebody's going to open up with a gun or truck bomb the migrants and blame a Trump supporter.
+They need to be very careful because all they need to do is these big demonstrations are a trap to get ICE to go after him there.

 I'm telling you, they have pre-programmed that.